 My abuela's cuban frijoles negros recipe is simple, easy, and delish.
 It's full of flavor but only made with a handful of pantry ingredients.
-Simmer on the stovetop for 20 minutes and serve with hot white rice for a traditional Cuban side dish!
+Use canned beans and simmer on the stovetop for 20 minutes and serve as a side dish with white rice!

 This post may contain Affiliate Links.
 Please see my Full Disclosure Policy for more details.